Near Berne in Albany County, New York — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in this topic list: Industry & Commerce.
 A significant historical year for this entry is 1878.

 Location.
 42° 37.818′ N, 74° 8.044′ W. Marker is near Berne, New York, in Albany County.
-Marker is on Berne-Altamont Road (New York State Route 156) 0.4 miles north of New York State Route 443, on the right when traveling north.
+It is on Berne-Altamont Road (New York State Route 156) 0.4 miles north of Route 443, on the right when traveling north.
 Touch for map.
 Marker is in this post office area: Berne NY 12023, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Ax Factory (approx. Ό mile away); Mill Site (approx. 0.3 miles away); Weidman Home (approx. 0.3 miles away); Pioneer (approx. 0.3 miles away); Reformed Dutch Church (approx. 0.4 miles away); Anti-Rent (approx. half a mile away); Dedicated (approx. 0.6 miles away); Schools (approx. 0.6 miles away).
+At least 8 other markers are within walking distance of this marker: Ax Factory (approx. Ό mile away); Mill Site (approx. 0.3 miles away); Weidman Home (approx. 0.3 miles away); Pioneer (approx. 0.3 miles away); Reformed Dutch Church (approx. 0.4 miles away); Anti-Rent (approx. half a mile away); Dedicated (approx. 0.6 miles away); Schools (approx. 0.6 miles away).
 Touch for a list and map of all markers in Berne.

-Photographed By Howard C. Ohlhous, March 4, 2017
+Photographed by Howard C. Ohlhous, March 4, 2017

 3. Berne Cheese Factory - 1906